SymbionicNigel/dotfile-utils/README.md

 ## Prerequisites & Usage Notes

 - `git` must be installed.
+- SSH is the expected and configured method of authentication.
+A ssh key must be generated and configured before using this tool.
 - The GitHub CLI (`gh`) must be installed and authenticated.
-The bootstrap script will attempt to install `gh` if it's missing, but you must authenticate it yourself by running:
+    - The bootstrap script will attempt to install `gh` if it's missing, but you must authenticate it yourself by running:

   ```bash
   gh auth login
   ```

-  The token requires `repo` scope to create forks and releases.
+    - The token requires `repo`, `read:org`, and `admin:public_key` scopes to create forks, repos, commits, and releases.
 - `sudo` privileges may be required for the script to install dependencies like `gh`, `gpg`, and `jq`.
-- The bootstrap scripts are meant to be run from the root directory of the parent project (the one that includes this repository as a submodule).
+- These scripts are meant to be run from the root directory of the parent project (the one that includes this repository as a submodule).

 ## Basic Usage